-The training year is divided into two six-month rotations.
+The training year is divided into two six-month semesters.
 One half of the year is structured around a primary clinical experience on the Psychiatry Consultation Service, and the other half of the year around an integrated care experience.
-Three interns will be on Psychiatry Consultation Service for the first six months of the year, and four in the last six months of the year.
+Interns see patients on the Outpatient Psychiatry Service for the entirety of the training year, allowing for longer-term outpatient care experiences.